turris-cz/notification-system/README.md

 ## Legacy compatibility

-Notification system offers basic backward compatibility with `user-notify` and should be sufficient drop-in replacement in most cases via included `create_notification` and `list_notifications` scripts.
+Notification system offers basic backward compatibility with `user-notify` and should be sufficient drop-in replacement in most cases via included `create_notification`, `list_notifications` and  `user-notify-display` scripts.

+## Technical notes

+Synchronization is lock-free using behind the scene built-in Linux synchronization primitives.
+Note that this behavior is highly platform dependent and might not work as intended on other platforms.

+Multiple instances of Notification system can run alongside each other (e.g. multiple writers with multiple readers) and be up-to-date via combination of RCU-like synchronization and BASE consistency.
+Notification system does only three operations on notifications:

+* create
+* read
+* delete

+Therefore there is no need of explicit locking as `unlink()` is atomic operation on Linux.